From the site

-This hotel has been family run for 3 generations and located inside Waterford’s City Centre
+Dooley's Hotel Waterford has been family-run for generations and is conveniently located inside Waterford’s City Centre.

-This hotel is situated in the heart of Dublin, adjacent to Trinity College Dublin.
+Trinity City Hotel is situated on a historic site, in the heart of Dublin, adjacent to Trinity College Dublin.

 Clayton Hotel Cardiff is located in the heart of the city on St. Mary Street, just a short walk from Cardiff's premium sporting facility, Millennium Stadium.